 -Primary Test: Confirm that the switch setting on the sensor is appropriate for the experiment.
 In general, you should use the +/-10 N range if you can.
 If the forces exceed 10 newtons, use the +/-50 N range.

 -Secondary Test: Was the sensor properly zeroed?
 If you plan to use the Dual-Range Force Sensor in a different orientation (horizontal vs. vertical) than it was calibrated, zero the Force Sensor in the orientation in which you want to use it.
 This additional step makes the sensor read exactly zero when no force is applied.

 -Calibrate?
 No. The sensor is set to the stored calibration before shipping.

-Second point: Apply a known force to the sensor by hanging a labeled mass from the hook on the end of the sensor.
-Enter the weight of the mass (note: 1 kg applies a force of 9.8 newtons).
-For calibration using the +/-10 N range, use 300 grams of mass (2.94 newtons) for the second calibration point.
-For calibration using the +/-50 N range, use a one kilogram mass (9.8 newtons) for the second calibration point.
+Second point: Apply a known force to the sensor by hanging a mass from the hook on the end of the sensor.
+Enter the weight of the mass (Note: 1 kg applies a force of 9.8 newtons).
+For calibration using the +/-10 N range, use 300 grams of mass (2.94 newtons).
+For calibration using the +/-50 N range, use a one kilogram mass (9.8 newtons).
 Do not exceed the selected range setting during calibration.